 Cobra Insurance Explained

 Before COBRA insurance was passed as a law in 1986, the only way people could receive insurance coverage under a group health plan for themselves and their families was through active full-time employment.
-The Consolidated Omnibus Budget Reconciliation Act allows people who lose their health insurance, as a result of job termination or a reduction in work hours, to keep their group health insurance for a limited amount of time.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) allows people who lose their health insurance, as a result of job termination or a reduction in work hours, to keep their group health insurance for a limited amount of time.
 The beneficiaries of this health coverage must follow certain guidelines to qualify.

 Function